gustavz/realtime_object_detection/README.md

 The Idea was to create a scaleable realtime-capable object detection pipeline that runs on various systems. <br />
 Plug and play, ready to use without deep previous knowledge.<br /> <br />
 The project includes following work:
-- optionally download tensorflow pretrained models
+- optional download of tensorflow pretrained models
 - do Inference with OpenCV, either through video input or on selected test_images. <br />
 supported Models are all `research/object_detection` as well as `research/deeplab` models
 - enjoy this project's own `ssd_mobilenet` speed hack, which splits the model in a mutlithreaded cpu and gpu session. <br />
 Results in up to x10 performance increase depending on the running system <br />
 ⇒ which makes it (one of) the fastest inference piplines out there
 - run statistic tests on sets of images and get statistical information like mean and median fps, std dev and much more
+- create `timeline` files measuring the exact time consumption of each operation in your model
 - inspect, summarize, quantize, transform and benchmark models with the provided `scripts/`

 ## Inference:
-- Change Inference Configurations inside `rod/config.py` according to your needs For example: If you are not interested in visualization: set `VISUALIZE` to `False`, <br />
+- Change Inference Configurations inside `rod/config.py` according to your needs <br />
+For example: If you are not interested in visualization: set `VISUALIZE` to `False`, <br />
 or if you want to switch off the speed hack set `SPLIT_MODEL` to `False`, <br />
 - to be able to use KCF_Tracking inside `scripts/` run `bash build_kcf.sh` to build it and set `USE_TRACKER` to `True` to use it <br />